nembrinj/protofablab/2025/projects/Group103/README.md

 Since the propulsion electronics were built in a modular way to allow disassembly and iteration, the DC motors were not soldered permanently.
 This led to intermittent contact issues during early runs.
 By reinforcing cable connections with tape and triggering the motor activation earlier in the approach phase, we were able to still make it work.

 After approaching the LED ball, the propulsion mechanism could successfully launch it into the air.
-This demonstrated that the combined perception, navigation, and mechanical system under more ideal conditions works well.
+This demonstrated that the combined perception, navigation, and mechanical system under more or less ideal conditions works well.

 ## Discussion